alt="")

 Results of the theory test are issued via email by 6pm on the day of the test.
 If you are successful in the theory test, you are invited to the OSCEs/practical test.

-Results of OSCEs/practical test are issued via email by 2pm on the Wednesday following the test.
-If you pass then your results are sent to the NMBI, where you can then progress with your registration.
+Results of OSCEs/practical test are issued via email by 2pm on the Thursday following the test.
+If you pass, your results are sent to the NMBI, where you can then progress with your registration provided you have, well before you took your MCQ/Theory part of the test, logged on to your MyNMBI portal account and select RCSI as your chosen compensation measure.

 If either part of the test is failed on the first attempt, then a proposed date for the repeat is offered.
 If an applicant fails either part of the test on the second attempt, then the NMBI is informed.